 - Server-level firewall rules: These rules enable clients to access your entire Azure SQL server, that is, all the databases within the same logical server.
 These rules are stored in the master database.
 Server-level firewall rules can be configured by using the portal or by using Transact-SQL statements.

 - Database-level firewall rules: These rules enable clients to access individual databases within your Azure SQL Database server.
-These rules are created per database and are stored in the individual databases (including master).
+You can create these rules for each database and they are stored in the individual databases.
+(You can create database-level firewall rules for the master database.)
 These rules can be helpful in restricting access to certain (secure) databases within the same logical server.
 Database-level firewall rules can only be configured by using Transact-SQL statements.

 Recommendation: Microsoft recommends using database-level firewall rules whenever possible to enhance security and to make your database more portable.
 Use server-level firewall rules for administrators and when you have many databases that have the same access requirements and you don't want to spend time configuring each database individually.

 Initially, all Transact-SQL access to your Azure SQL server is blocked by the firewall.
-In order to begin using your Azure SQL server, you must go to the Azure Portal and specify one or more server-level firewall rules that enable access to your Azure SQL server.
-Use the firewall rules to specify which IP address ranges from the Internet are allowed, and whether or not Azure applications can attempt to connect to your Azure SQL server.
+To begin using your Azure SQL server, you must go to the Azure portal and specify one or more server-level firewall rules that enable access to your Azure SQL server.
+Use the firewall rules to specify which IP address ranges from the Internet are allowed, and whether Azure applications can attempt to connect to your Azure SQL server.

-However, if you want to selectively grant access to just one of the databases in your Azure SQL server, you must create a database-level rule for the required database with an IP address range that is beyond the IP address range specified in the server-level firewall rule, and ensure that the IP address of the client falls in the range specified in the database-level rule.
+To selectively grant access to just one of the databases in your Azure SQL server, you must create a database-level rule for the required database.
+Specify an IP address range for the database firewall rule that is beyond the IP address range specified in the server-level firewall rule, and ensure that the IP address of the client falls in the range specified in the database-level rule.

 Connection attempts from the Internet and Azure must first pass through the firewall before they can reach your Azure SQL server or SQL Database, as shown in the following diagram.

-When a computer attempts to connect to your database server from the Internet, the firewall checks the originating IP address of the request against the full set of server-level and (if required) database-level firewall rules:
+When a computer attempts to connect to your database server from the Internet, the firewall first checks the originating IP address of the request against the full set of firewall rules:

 If the IP address of the request is within one of the ranges specified in the server-level firewall rules, the connection is granted to your Azure SQL Database server.